Last updated on July 2nd, 2022 at 04:12 pm

-Headliners New Kids On The Block were the 1st ones on the stage as 10,000 plus blockheads screamed their hearts out as Jonathan and Jordan Knight, Joey McIntyre, Donnie Wahlberg, and Danny Wood came out singing on hits “You Got It (The Right Stuff),” and “My Favorite Girl.”
+Headliners New Kids On The Block were the first ones on the stage as 10,000+ blockheads screamed as Jonathan and Jordan Knight, Joey McIntyre, Donnie Wahlberg, and Danny Wood came out singing on hits “You Got It (The Right Stuff),” and “My Favorite Girl.”

-En Vogue entered the stage next singing the feisty “My Lovin’ (You’re Never Gonna Get It)“, and hit song “Free Your Mind.”
-Terry Ellis and Rhona Bennett led the way on this 1st as lead singer Cindy Herron sat in the back, sporting a cast or walking boot.
+En Vogue entered the stage next singing the feisty “My Lovin’ (You’re Never Gonna Get It)” and hit “Free Your Mind.”

-Rick Astley came out next and was the 1st of the groups to take center stage on the small “B Stage” in the back.
+Rick Astley came out next, the first of the groups to take center stage on the small “B Stage” in the back.
 Rick and his infectious smile started schmoozing with the crowd while singing a couple of songs, including the hit “Together Forever.”

 Like the old-fashioned tapes people used to make, NKOTB popped up again.
-Once again hitting the rewind button on another set of hits, not to mention a fresh new wardrobe.
-One of many throughout the night.
+Once again they hit the rewind button on another set of hits, and were also sporting a fresh new wardrobe.
+It was one of many wardrobe changes in the night.

-Salt-N-Pepa was the last of the bands to perform, starting with the controversial (back then) “Let’s Talk About Sex” before singing their hit “Whatta Man” that featured En Vogue.
+Salt-N-Pepa was the last of the bands to perform, starting with the controversial (back then) “Let’s Talk About Sex” before singing their hit “Whatta Man” which featured En Vogue.

-Rick Astley returned, this time to the main stage.
-This time to sing the super smash hit “Never Gonna Give You Up.”
+Rick Astley then returned, this time to the main stage, to sing the super smash hit “Never Gonna Give You Up.”

-NKOTB and the rest of the groups did an amazing job throughout the night making the night feel like a night when MTV played videos or when someone made a cassette with a solid lineup of pop hits.
+NKOTB and the rest of the groups did an amazing job throughout the night making it feel like a night when MTV played videos or when someone made a cassette with a solid lineup of pop hits.

 The night ended with all 4 bands on stage singing Rick Astley’s “Never Gonna Give You Up.”
-So the Xcel Energy Center got “Rickrolled” by the whole cast.
-The perfect way to end it.
+The Xcel Energy Center getting “Rickrolled” by the whole cast was a perfect way to end the show.

-While NKOTB may not take themselves too seriously like when they showed a live cam of them booty shaking for the mostly female crowd during S-N-P’s set.
-One thing is for sure they are serious when it comes to putting on a fun and entertaining show.
+While NKOTB may not take themselves too seriously – like when they showed a live cam of them booty shaking for the mostly female crowd during S-N-P’s set – one thing is certain: they are serious when it comes to putting on a fun and entertaining show.